Anjigadu/designpatterns/design_principles.md

 7. Principle of Lease knowledge - talk only to your immediate friends.

 8. Hollywood principle - Don't call us, we'll call you.

+9. A class should have only one reason to change.